 2. Put your whole turkey aside, placing it in a pan and refrigerating it.
-You will be working with just the giblets.
+You will be working with just the turkey giblets to make this turkey gravy.
 That is the neck, heart, kidney, liver and gizzard.

-Personally, I usually find the idea of eating the giblets very unappetizing but it is necessary for this great tasting gravy and you won't regret using the giblets.
+Personally, I usually find the idea of eating the giblets very unappetizing but it is necessary for this great tasting turkey gravy and you won't regret using the turkey giblets.

-3. Rinse the giblets well with water too and drain.
+3. Rinse the turkey giblets well with water too and drain.

-5. While the giblets are cooking, add the following:
+5. While the turkey giblets are cooking, add the following:

 - 1 teaspoon of black pepper